 An administrative Tag is a 32-bit integer value that can be used to identify a group of nodes in the entire routing domain.
-The new sub-TLV specifies one or more administrative tag values.
+The new TLV and sub-TLV proposed in IS-IS [RFC7917] and OSPF [RFC7777] respectively, specifies one or more administrative tag values.
 A BGP Link-State speaker that also participates in the IGP link state advertisements exchange may learn one or more node administrative tags advertised by another router in the same IGP domain.
 Such BGP-LS speaker shall encode the same set of node administrative tags in the corresponding Node Attribute TLV representing the network device that originated the node administrative tags.

-The node administrative tags advertised in IGP link state advertisements will have either per-area(or levels in IS-IS)scope or 'global' scope.
-Operator may choose to a set of node administrative tags across areas (or levels in IS-IS) and another advertise set of node administrative tags within the specific area (or level).
-But evidently two areas within the same AS or two different may use the same node administrative tag for different purposes.
-In such case applications will need to distinguish between the per-area(or level) scoped administrative tags originated from a specific node against those originated from the same node with 'global' scope.
+The node administrative tags advertised in IGP link state advertisements will have either per-area(or per-level in IS-IS)scope or 'global' scope.
+An operator may choose to advertise one set of node administrative tags across areas (or levels in IS-IS) and advertise another set of node administrative tags within a specific area (or level).
+But evidently two areas within the same AS or two different AS's may use the same node administrative tag for different purposes.
+In such a case, applications will need to distinguish between the per-area(or per-level) scoped administrative tags originated from a specific node against those originated from the same node with 'global' scope.